-From the moment he dropped out of Harvard and formed his first country band, to the weird, unsettling events surrounding his death at the age of 26, Gram Parsons’ destiny always seemed to be that of a counterculture legend.
+From before he dropped out of Harvard and formed his first country band, to the weird, unsettling events surrounding his death at the age of 26, Gram Parsons’ destiny always seemed to be that of a counterculture legend.

 Today marks the 45th anniversary of the Grievous Angel’s passing.
 His legacy as a country rock pioneer has been romanticized to all ends, but he still remains relatively unknown to the masses.
 Few artists had as significant an influence on late 20th century country and folk music as Parsons.
 From his time in The Byrds and The Flying Burrito Brothers, to his endeavors as a solo artist with Emmylou Harris, during a short span in the late ‘60s and early ‘70s, Gram Parsons’ voice was as important as anybody in the Los Angeles rock scene.

 His work greatly impacted countless musicians and bands from his era, including country rockers like Poco and the Eagles, world famous acts like Neil Young and The Rolling Stones, singers in other genres, such as Elvis Costello, and even modern names like First Aid Kit and Lola Kirke.